pluflou/Viewer-Image-Analysis/README.md

 #Notes
 1. A Lorentzian and Voigt model can also be used, among other and any combination thereof.
 Skewed gaussian and double gaussians have so far describes most tunes best.
 2. The current models have an arbitrary inital guess that might need to be refined in certain cases.
+3. If you're running on an account other than SECAR you might need to install with the --user option (pip install --user package) and run on the *flagtail* node that is running Debian Stretch OS and has python 3.5

 #To be done in the future:
 1. Better way of calculating offsets.